andrewhosgood/jquery.a11y/README.md

 ```
 $.a11y_text(text)
+$.a11y_text(htmlstring)
 ```
-Use the above to make html/text into tabbable html
+Use the above to make html/text string into tabbable html string

 ```